davidgs/covid-data/README.md

 Data is written from those files to your InfluxDB instance.

+## Batch Processing

+By default (now) data is sent to InfluxDB in batches of 500 points/write.
+You can change this by changing the value of `BatchSize`.
+A `BatchSize` of 0 will write each result as it is read.

 ## Saved Configuration

-The last datafile processed is saved into a file called `.last`.
-On subsequent runs, only datafiles added **after** this last-processed file will be read and processed into InfluxDB.
+The last processing time is saved into a file called `.last`.
+On subsequent runs, only datafiles added **after** this time will be read and processed into InfluxDB.
+The time is saved as a Unix timestamp.

 ## Geopsatial Data

 Starting sometime in February the dataset started including geospatial data (lat/lng) with all the data.
 This is now also written to the InfluxDB instance.

-In addition, since InfluxDB now also supports using [s2 GeoHashes](https://s2geometry.io/devguide/s2cell_hierarchy.html), the s2 GeoHash is also written to the database at the same time.
-If there is no lat/lng data available, lat/lng is written as `0.00` and `0.00` respectively, and an empty-string is entered as the s2 GeoHash.
+In addition, since InfluxDB now also supports using [s2 GeoHashes](https://s2geometry.io/devguide/s2cell_hierarchy.html), the s2 GeoHash is also written to the database at the same time as a tag called `s2_cell_id`.
+If there is no lat/lng data available, lat/lng is written as `0.00` and `0.00` respectively, and an empty-string is entered as the s2 GeoHash tag.

+If you've provided a Google Maps API token, the `Country` and `Province` data from the record is used to reverse-encode the location and add a rough lat/lng before the `s2_cell_id` is calculated.
+The new data format includes